Ways To Improve Your Relationship And Marriage

 - When healthy habits are used.
 Reward your partner by expressing how the healthy option makes you feel versus the unhealthy.

-Strategies to increase your ability to utilize healthy habits:
+Strategies to increase your ability to utilize healthy habits in your relationship:

 - Give yourself a few reminders on your phone of the goals you are attempting to achieve.